 Managing Complex Planning & Scheduling Process: Over the last few years, some manufacturers have invested in software for the purpose.
 However, the most widely prevalent practice to manage advanced planning and scheduling is to use excel sheets.
 Planning is an area ripe for RPA.
 Multiple data points like demand, capacity, material availability, FG stock levels, maintenance plan, backlog and priority orders, shipment plan, etc. need to be collated to arrive at a manufacturing plan.
 Using bots it is possible to mine the data from multiple sources and update standard templates.
 Based on defined intervals, bots can update actual performance against plan, changes in demand, actual sales data etc., based on which planners can optimise their manufacturing plan to maximize plant efficiency.

 RPA presents opportunities to improve multiple manufacturing processes and functions to enhance efficiency, flexibility, responsiveness, manage workload variations and reduce costs.
 Most RPA investments are paid back quickly, making them highly attractive.
-Findings by Leslie Willcocks, professor of technology, work, and globalization at the London School of Economics’ Department of Management, show that a return on investment could be between 30 and 200% in the first year.1 The manufacturing industry, that has an extraordinary number of repetitive and labour-intensive processes, stands to make considerable gains from RPA implementations.
+Findings by Leslie Willcocks, professor of technology, work, and globalization at the London School of Economics’ Department of Management, show that a return on investment could be between 30 and 200% in the first year.1 The manufacturing industry, which has an extraordinary number of repetitive and labor-intensive processes, stands to make considerable gains from RPA implementations.